DAVIS CUP TIES 8

 Alongside brother Ken, won the Hungarian Open (ATP250) in Budapest in April, and reached the finals of the ATP 250’s in Houston (April) and Delray Beach (February).
 Also won the ATP Challenger Arizona Tennis Classic in March.
 Reached the second round of the Australian open in January and the semi finals of the mixed doubles in Melbourne alongside Maria Jose Martinez Sanchez.
 Announced as Jamie Murray’s new doubles partner following the French Open.
 Made Davis Cup debut in Madrid in November, playing a key role in getting Britain to the SF where they fell 76 76 to eventual champions Spain in deciding doubles to Nadal/Lopez.

-Semi-final at the Australian Open in 2019.
+- Reached the semi-final at the Australian Open in 2019.

 Studied at Louisiana State University and turned professional in 2013.